 Nightlife in Jaco

 Jaco isn’t just for nature lovers despite its abundance of nature-centered activities.
-Jaco is also known for lively nightlife!
+Jaco is also known for its lively nightlife!
 At night, Jaco comes to life for clubbing and bar-hopping which begins at around 8 in the evening.
 Black Merlin Beach Club is one of Jaco’s known clubs and you’ll also find theme parties, DJs, and runway shows.
 You can also check out the Croc’s Casino Hotel where you can try your hand at games like blackjack, roulette, slots, and tournaments.

 Food isn’t something to miss so check out some of their restaurants and pubs like Koko Gastro Pub, Arigato’s, Tsunami Sushi, and Soda Rustico.